ArifulHridoy/Numerical_LAB--CSE-2208-_Project/README.md

 #### False Position Theory

-FALSE POSITION METHOD - DOCUMENTATION

-This program finds the roots of polynomial functions using the False Position Method.
-Supports multiple test cases in a single run.
+The false position method is one of the iterative methods of finding the roots of a non-linear equation of the form f(x) = 0.
+This method provides us with a better approximation of the roots of the equation.

 FALSE POSITION METHOD FORMULA:
 ------------------------------